docker/docs/get-started/part5.md

 - Have the swarm you created in [part 4](part4.md) running and ready.
 Run `docker-machine ssh myvm1 "docker node ls"` to verify this.
 If the swarm is up, both nodes report a `ready` status.
-If not, reinitialze the swarm and join the worker as described in [Set up your swarm](/get-started/part4.md#set-up-your-swarm).
+If not, reinitialize the swarm and join the worker as described in [Set up your swarm](/get-started/part4.md#set-up-your-swarm).